Notable Trees

 Laurel Hill West (Cypress Section)•Tag 1454

-This enormous specimen of English Yew is the largest Yew in Pennsylvania.
+This enormous specimen of English yew is the largest Yew in Pennsylvania.
 This tree appears in photographs of the original farmstead, predating John Jay Smith’s purchase of the land for Laurel Hill West in 1869.
 The beauty of this giant set against the historic receiving vaults can be enjoyed all year long, but is especially beautiful in the winter covered in snow.

-Fagus sylvatica f.
-Pendula
+Fagus sylvatica Pendula

 Laurel Hill West (Franconia Section)•Tag 2338

-Weeping Japanese Pagoda
+Weeping Japanese Pagoda-tree

 Styphnolobium japonicum ‘Pendula’